 Vet accused of killing ex-Navy SEAL refused to meet with attorney: sheriff

-This undated file photo provided by the Erath County Sheriff’s Office shows Eddie Ray Routh, who was charged with killing former Navy SEAL and "American Sniper" author Chris Kyle and his friend Chad Littlefield at a shooting range southwest of Fort Worth, Texas, on Saturday, Feb.
+This undated photo shows Eddie Ray Routh, who was charged with killing former Navy SEAL and "American Sniper" author Chris Kyle and his friend Chad Littlefield at a shooting range southwest of Fort Worth, Texas, on Saturday, Feb.
 2, 2013.
-(AP / Erath County Sheriff's Office)
+(Erath County Sheriff's Office / AP)

 The Associated Press

 Published Tuesday, February 5, 2013 12:55PM EST